 A month had gone by and my sibling was like a shell of her former self.
 She was not eating, barely sleeping, and had not been able to work at all.
 I was able to convince her that an energy clearing would be beneficial for her.

-Jennifer had just returned home from travel right before I contacted her, but she dropped everything to help us of my reaching out to her.
+Jennifer had just returned home from travel right before I contacted her, but she dropped everything to help us within 10 minutes of my reaching out to her.
 Jennifer had a ton of insight into my sisters’ personality and the origins of her struggle, yet half-way through my sister felt she couldn’t continue with the clearing, and instead Jennifer continued with me on the phone.
 Because of this I was a bit skeptical as to whether it would work for her, but I kid you not.
-I contacted my sister and she was at Disney with her kid, about to “get some lunch” I couldn’t even believe it worked that effectively and within such a short period of time.
+Four days later I contacted my sister and she was at Disney with her kid, about to “get some lunch” I couldn’t even believe it worked that effectively and within such a short period of time.

 Since the clearing, my sister has returned to work and although things are not perfect she has returned to her normal, spunky, intelligent, funny, wise, self.